 Middle East and North Africa Islamic Political Thought Social Movements Democratization Post-colonialism State-Society Relations Political Economy Religion & Politics Contemporary Islamic Studies Iranian Studies

-Mojtaba Mahdavi is a Professor of Political Science and the ECMC Chair in Islamic Studies at the University of Alberta.
+Mojtaba Mahdavi is Professor of Political Science and the ECMC Chair in Islamic Studies at the University of Alberta.
 He is the author and editor of numerous works on post-Islamism, contemporary social movements and democratization in the Middle East and North Africa (MENA), postrevolutionary Iran, and modern Islamic political thought.
-He is the co-editor of Towards the Dignity of Difference: Neither ‘End of History’ nor ‘Clash of Civilizations’ (2012); the guest editor of Contemporary Social Movements in the Middle East and Beyond – Sociology of Islam (2014); and the guest editor of The Many Faces of Contemporary Post-Islamism – Religions (2020).
-Dr. Mahdavi is currently working on four book projects: The Myth of ‘Middle East Exceptionalism’: The Unfinished Project of MENA Social Movements; Towards a Progressive Post-Islamism: Neo-Shariati Discourse in Postrevolutionary Iran; Rethinking China, Middle East and Asia in a "Multiplex World"; and Ali Shariati and Beyond: Imagining Ethical Democratic Socialism in Muslim Contexts.
+He is the co-editor of Rethinking China, the Middle East and Asia in a "Multiplex World" (Brill 2022), the co-editor of Towards the Dignity of Difference: Neither ‘End of History’ nor ‘Clash of Civilizations’ (Routledge 2012), the guest editor of The Many Faces of Contemporary Post-Islamism in journal of Religions (2021), and the guest editor of Contemporary Social Movements in the Middle East and Beyond in journal of Sociology of Islam (2014).
+Dr. Mahdavi is currently working on four book projects: The Myth of ‘Middle East Exceptionalism’: Unfinished MENA Social Movements; Towards a Progressive Post-Islamism: Neo-Shariati Discourse in Postrevolutionary Iran; Ali Shariati and Beyond: Imagining Ethical Democratic Socialism in Muslim Contexts; and Iran: Is a post-Islamist Democracy Possible?

 He is a recipient of numerous awards and grants including the Social Sciences and Humanities Research Council of Canada (SSHRC) Connection Grant, and the SSHRC Conference Fund, IDRC Canada Partnership Grant, Killam Research Operating Grant, Visiting Fellow Grant at the Liu Institute and Green College at the University of British Columbia, among others.